apache/opendal/website/docs/contributing/verify.md

 - LICENSE and NOTICE files are correct for the repository.
 - All files have ASF license headers if necessary.
 - Building is OK.

+## Check the Maven artifacts of opendal-java

+Download the artifacts from `https://repository.apache.org/content/repositories/orgapacheopendal-${maven_artifact_number}/`.

+You can check the follows:

+- Checksum of JARs match the bundled checksum file.
+- Signature of JARs match the bundled signature file.
+- JARs is reproducible locally.
+This means you can build the JARs on your machine and verify the checksum is the same with the bundled one.

+The reproduciblility requires the same JDK distribution and the same Maven distribution.
+You should use [Eclipse Temurin JDK 8](https://adoptium.net/temurin/releases/?version=8) and the bundled Maven Wrapper to make the same artifacts.